tabler/tabler-react/README.md

 }
 ```

-For more examples see the [demo website](https://tabler.github.io/tabler-react/)
+For more examples and documentation see the [demo website](https://tabler.github.io/tabler-react/)

 ## Contributing